pradhanpradeep/ds-project/README.md

             .
 LancasterStemmer
             .
 RegexpStemmer
             .
 None

+    - if standardized is set to True, the X and Y arrays are standardized by the sklearn.preprocessing scaling. somehow this wasn't much useful in my case.

     - if predict is set to True, the predictions on test set would be saved as csv in predictions directory

     - if plot is set to True, a graph is drawn with RMSLE values at the end of cross validation loop.

-    the regressors used in this exercise
-    have been defined in the model_config
-    dictionary (models.py) with base
-    parameters.
-    the essence of this config dict is it makes easy to add the required hyper paramerters as required.
+    the regressors used in this exercise have been defined in the model_config dictionary (models.py) with base parameters.the essence of this config dict is it makes easy to tweak the hyper paramerters as required.

     The results on the terminal when the script finishes execution should be something similar to listing below: